Best AI Document Review Tools with Citations (2026)

 Claude Projects gives you a persistent project workspace where you upload up to 200K tokens of source material and converse with Sonnet 4.6 over the entire context.
 No fine-tuning, no schema setup, the model reasons over what you give it.

-Strengths.
-Strongest LLM in the category for subtle legal and analytical work.
-Schema-Drift of 5 because there is no schema to drift.
+Claude Projects has the strongest LLM in the category for subtle legal and analytical work.
+Schema-Drift is 5 because there is no schema to drift.
 The H/E ratio of 0.07 is among the best, and Claude's refusal behaviour when the source does not support the answer is more consistent than ChatGPT's.
 Anthropic's enterprise data policy is the clearest in the category.

 Capability scores: Q&A 4 · Extraction 2 · Export 2 · Privacy 4 · Integrations 3 · Collaboration 3 · Verification 4 · Pricing 3.